'Deadpool 2': Josh Brolin's Cable revealed in new photos

 Meet the newest friend (or foe?) of the Merc with a Mouth.
 The first photos of Cable (Josh Brolin) as he will be seen in "Deadpool 2" were posted onto social media this week and he looks ready to fight.

 In the comics, Cable is a time-traveling mutant who sometimes fights with (and occasionally against) Deadpool.
-While their relationship dynamics for this film aren't known yet, an on-set photo that Reynolds posted on Twitter Tuesday shows the anti-heroes as the best of friends... when Deadpool is a doll.
+While the relationship dynamics for this film aren't yet known, an on-set photo Reynolds posted on Twitter Tuesday shows the anti-heroes as the best of friends... when Deadpool is a doll.

 Reynolds has been giving fans plenty of early looks into the production of "Deadpool 2," including an announcement when shooting began in June and revealing that actress Zazie Beetz is playing Domino with dominoes.

 "Deadpool 2," which is set for a June 1, 2018 release, is currently one of three X-Men movies scheduled to debut in 2018.
-The others are "The New Mutants" on April 13, 2018 and "Dark Phoenix" (which will feature a hard journey for James McAvoy's Professor Xavier) on November 2, 2018.
+The others are "The New Mutants" on April 13 and "Dark Phoenix" (which will feature a tough journey for James McAvoy's Professor Xavier) on Nov.
+2.

 Discuss: 'Deadpool 2': Josh Brolin's Cable revealed...